-The specifications listed in Table 2 provide the common software conformance requirements that support the behaviour of clinical documents.
+The specifications in Table 2 provide the common software conformance requirements applicable to healthcare software that is a producer of clinical documents.

-Specification Notes Clinical document structured content specification Specifies the data elements and constrained values for a clinical document at a logical level.
-Clinical document CDA implementation guide Specifies the mapping from the structured content specification into a clinical document using an HL7 CDA structure.
-PCEHR conformance profile Specifies additional requirements for software systems related to a type of clinical document supported by the PCEHR system.
-Use of Healthcare Identifiers in Health Software Systems, Software Conformance Requirements [NEHTA2012d] The requirements for the management and use of national healthcare identifiers.
-Software Conformance Requirements for Terminology [NEHTA2013a] The requirements for the use of terminology including Australian medicines terminology and SNOMED CT AU, including requirements for mapping propriety terminology sets to AMT or SNOMED CT-AU.
+Specification Netos specification Notes Relevant clinical document structured content specification Specifies the data elements and constrained values for a clinical document at a logical level.
+There is a structured content specification and a CDA implementation guide for each type of clinical document.
+Relevant clinical document CDA implementation guide Specifies the mapping from the structured content specification into a clinical document using an HL7 CDA structure.
+There is a structured content specification and a CDA implementation guide for each type of clinical document.
+Relevant PCEHR conformance profile Specifies additional requirements for software systems related to a type of clinical document supported by the PCEHR system.
+There is a PCEHR conformance profile for every type of clinical document supported by the PCEHR system.
+Use of Healthcare Identifiers in Health Software Systems, Software Conformance Requirements v3.0 [NEHTA2014b] The requirements for the management and use of national healthcare identifiers.
+Clinical Terminology - Guidance for Use in Healthcare Software v1.0 [NEHTA2014c] Guidance for managing risks when implementing AMT or SNOMED CT AU in healthcare software.
+This guidance complements the software requirements provided by other eHealth specifications.
+Clinical Terminology - Use of Medical Nomenclatures in Information Exchange v1.0 [NEHTA2014d] Guidance for healthcare software systems that produce and consume clinical messages containing medical nomenclatures.
+This guidance helps software developers manage risks when developing healthcare software systems using medical nomenclatures for the purpose of supporting healthcare delivery through the exchange of clinical information.